« All articles

 =index(Categories!$C$3:$G$7, match(B3, Categories!$C$2:$G$2, 0), match(A3, Categories!$B$3:$B$7, 0))

-Copy and paste this into every cell in category column.
-Change the A3 and B3 to match the columns for that feature group.
+Copy and paste this into cell C3, then click and drag the formula down the category column.
+This will automatically update A3 and B3 to match the row for that feature group.
 A3 is the positive answer column, B3 is the negative answer column.

-Now each feature in each response will have a Kano category against it!
+Now each feature in each response will have a Kano category against it.
+Well done!

 Step 5 - count the categories

 We want to find the primary category for each feature.
-We do this by counting the categories for each response that we calculated in step 4.
+This is the most basic way of doing Kano analysis.
+We do this by counting the categories for each response that we calculated in step 4, and whichever category appears the most becomes the primary category.

 In the "Analysis" tab, create a table as in the screenshot above with features across the top and categories down the side.
 The bottom row will hold the primary category - the one that comes up the most in the responses.

 Now we need another formula.
-Enter this formula into all the boxes in the upper table:
+Enter this formula into all the boxes in the table:

 =countif(Data!$C:$C, A2)